 \subsection{Experiment 1: Hyper-Parameters Selection}

-In principle, there are two hyper-parameters influencing the performance of our proposed method: the kernel function $K(u,v)$ (in Eq. (\ref{eq11})) and the regularization factor $\lambda$ of kernel similarity embedding (in Eq. (\ref{eq11})).
-As the kernel function selection is important for kernel learning \cite{you2016kernel,Liu2018LateFI,Liu2016MultipleKK} and it can directly affect the stability of our method, we comprehensively test whole effects on the overall performance for obtaining the optimal solution at the beginning.
-Moreover, due to the regularization factor $\lambda$ and kernel size $\gamma$ interfere with the stability of leaning for kernel similarity embedding and impair the generalization performance of our model, we also deal with the optimal selections of $\lambda$ and $\gamma$.
+In principle, there are two hyper-parameters influencing the performance of our proposed method: the kernel function $K(u,v)$ (in Eq. (\ref{eq11})) and the regularization factor $\lambda$ of the kernel similarity embedding (in Eq. (\ref{eq11})).
+As the kernel function selection is important for kernel learning \cite{you2016kernel,Liu2018LateFI,Liu2016MultipleKK,Liu2021HierarchicalMK,AlioschaPrez2020SVRGMKLAF} and it can directly affect the stability of our method, we comprehensively test the effects on the overall performance in order to obtain the optimal solution.
+Moreover, since the regularization factor $\lambda$ and kernel size $\gamma$ interfere with the learning stability for the kernel similarity embedding and impair the generalization performance of our model, we also investigate the optimal selections of $\lambda$ and $\gamma$.